 How does this program work?

-2. A limited number of trees are available.
+- A limited number of trees were available.
 Residents selected to have a street tree planted in front of their house were notified by the Public Services Department.

-3. In the Spring, a young tree is planted by the Public Services Department in the public right of way, in front of the residence.
+- In the Spring, young trees were planted by the Public Services Department in the public right of way, in front of participating residences.

-4. Residents receive care instructions from the Rockland Tree Board and water the tree for two years as it establishes roots.
+- Residents received care instructions from the Rockland Tree Board and water the tree for two years as it establishes roots.

-The City’s Public Services Department will plant the tree, all you have to do is water it for the first two years (May through October) to help it grow!
-A variety of tree species are available.
-In reviewing applications, the compatibility of available tree species with the proposed locations is considered.
+The City’s Public Services Department planted the trees, all participants have to do is water it for the first two years (May through October) to help it grow!

 This program is made possible thanks to a generous donation of trees from Plants Unlimited and has been developed in partnership with the Rockland Tree Board.